Can our democracy work?

-Hi John.
+“Hi, John.

 Can any country be free if the people remain in bondage to their thinking – or can I understand democracy if I am not democratic, and can I ever be democratic if I stay in bondage to my thinking?

-Kind regards, Eamonn.
+Kind regards, Eamonn.”

-Your insightful, double-bind question demands that we consider the concept of the common good, which, in theory, if not in practice, democracy supports.
+Eamonn, thank you for inviting us to reflect on your insightful double-bind question.
+It demands that we consider the concept of the common good, which, in theory, if not in practice, a democracy supports.

-That you have the answer, is evident by your question.
+That you have the answer is evident by your question.

 - Our personalised thinking (with a small ‘t’) is the form impersonal Thought (with a capital ‘T’) takes.
 That statement will become more apparent as you read on.